 Other problems that can occur when you convert the PDF to XHTML are:

-If you have text with opacity in the document it will default to 100% after the conversion to XHTML.
-It will work if you create outlines of the text.
+If you have applied effects (opacity, multiply etc.) on text in the InDesign document it will go back to default after the conversion to XHTML.
+If you want to work with effects you need to create outlines of the text.

 If you have text hidden behind an object in InDesign the text will become visible when you convert to XHTML.